zolex/vom/docs/README.md

 #### Normalizer Methods

 Similar to the denormalizer methods, also normalizer methods can be configured to be called during normalization.
-These methods must not have any required arguments and always return an associative array.
+These methods must not have any required arguments.

-The keys in that array will be reflected as-is in the normalized output array.
+Without an accessor, the normalizer must return an array which is merged into the normalized data.
+So the keys of that returned array will be the keys in the normalized output.

 ```php
 use Symfony\Component\Serializer\Attribute\Groups;